riccardoklinger/osmdata.xyz/README.md

 This project is my hobby and absolutely non-commercial.
 I'm happy to share open data, knowledge and insights.

 ## Statistics and explanation of the approach
 The processing chain published here is designed to reduce storage consumption as much as possible.
-Each extract based on the primary map element (e.g. building) is created individually.
+Each extract based on the primary map feature (e.g. building) is created individually.
 Intermediate products are deleted to save storage space.

 **Example: "building" as excerpt with the highest storage usage** A maximum of 532GB of storage space is required to create the largest data set "building".
 All other primary map features require significantly less storage.